morriekken/SQLServerLife/README.md

 1 - Life.sql - contains source code for whole solution

-2 - InitializeSimpleGlider.sql - initilizes empty 20x20 board and create simple glider in left top corner
+2 - InitializeSimpleGlider.sql - initilizes empty 20x20 board and creates simple glider in left top corner

 3 - RunGame.sql - this script will show current state of a game and iterate through the game.
 You need to run multiple times to see game progress